Kpable/kpable.github.io/_games/dimensional-rift-escape/dimensional-rift-escape.md

 ---

-## What I'm doing
+## What I did

-I am the Lead Programmer, working closely with the designer on the functionaly and code development.
+I implemented some Shmup mechanics.
+Tried to implement some escape room puzzles.

-![Image] [image]{:class="image fit"}
+![Image] [feature-image]{:class="image fit"}

 <!--excerpt_end-->

 ## How this project came to be

-Some of the members I worked with on a previous project (Artificial Infiltration) wanted to continue working on games together and since I like doing that, I continued my work with them.
+I participated in the Ludem Dare 41 game jam.
+The jam had a difficult theme but I chose to try my had at implementing a Shmup game with an escape room like theme.

 ---

-[image]: games/{{ page.title | slugify }}/{{ page.image_dir }}feature.png
+[feature-image]: games/{{ page.title | slugify }}/{{ page.image_dir }}feature.png